pravarmahajan/Nips-Paper-Summaries/hash-embeddings-for-efficient-word-representations/README.md

 # Paper Replication - Hash Embeddings for Efficient Word Representations

 This is a replication of a NIPS 2017 paper - [Hash Embeddings for Efficient Word Representations](https://papers.nips.cc/paper/7078-hash-embeddings-for-efficient-word-representations).
+Please refer to the [replication report.pdf](replication report.pdf) for the summary of our replication results.

 ## Getting Started
 You can clone the repository on your machine by issuing the following command on the terminal: